Crude Oil Market Crash: Technical Outlook 2016

 Will oil breakout or breakdown in 2016

-The Technical Picture for Crude oil price in 2016
+The Technical Picture of Crude Oil price in 2016

-Oil has closed below the psychological level of $30 on a weekly basis; this could drive oil all the way down to $20.00.
-The more likely levels though fall in the $23-$25 ranges.
-As long as oil does not close below $23.00 on a weekly basis, oil will start putting in a slow bottoming formation.
+Oil has closed below the psychological level of $30 on a weekly basis; this could drive oil down to $20.00.
+The more likely groups fall in the $23-$25 range.
+As long as oil does not close below $23.00 on a weekly basis, the oil will start putting in a slow bottoming formation.

-Once oil puts In a bottom and for this to occur oil cannot close below 23 on a weekly basis.
+Once oil puts In the bottom and for this to occur, fat cannot close below 23 on a weekly basis.
 Otherwise, all bets are off.
-Oil will need to put in a slow channel formation; prices will most likely be contained to the $24.00-$36.00 ranges.
+Oil must be put in a slow channel formation; prices will most likely be contained to the $24.00-$36.00 range.
 And only a monthly close above $40 will widen the trading range.
-Oil’s trading range will then shift to $36.00-$58.00 ranges, with the possibility of overshooting to $65.00.
+Oil’s trading range will then shift to the $36.00-$58.00 range, with the possibility of overshooting to $65.00.

 Once a bottom is in, do not expect miracles from oil, It will trade in a tight range of $24.00-$36.00 for some time.
-Only a monthly close above $40 will signal that the trading range is going to shift to a slightly higher zone of $36.00-$58.00 with a possible overshoot to $65.00.
+Only a monthly close above $40 will signal that the trading range will shift to a slightly higher zone of $36.00-$58.00, with a possible overshoot to $65.00.

 Other articles of interest: